Effective Date: May 26, 2026

 10.1 Should any provision of this DPA be invalid, the remaining provisions shall remain in full force.
 The invalid provision shall be replaced by one that best reflects the Parties' intentions.

-10.2 This DPA constitutes the entire agreement between the Parties regarding the processing of personal data and supersedes all prior agreements on the same subject matter.
+10.2 This DPA constitutes the entire agreement between the Parties regarding the processing of personal data by the Processor on behalf of the Controller and supersedes all prior agreements on the same subject matter.

 Processor: ScaleVector GmbH and its affiliates (doing business as "dltHub"), 36 Rosenthaler Str., Berlin 10178, Germany